gardenofwine/929Bible_audio/README.md

 This will take a while - a few hours at least.

-The output files will be located at the  `output` and the `media_downloaded/youtube` directory.
+The output files will be located at the  `media_downloaded/chapters` and the `media_downloaded/youtube` directory.